mallikhiremath/PetriNetJoint/README.md

 ### How to model using the design studio
 Create a new Project with any appropriate name and choose the "PetriNet" as the base for it.

-The new project will be pre-populated with the PetriNetLanguage (Model) and with Examples The Composition view on the right side will look like below:
+The new project will be pre-populated with the PetriNetLanguage (Model) and with Examples.

+The Composition view on the right side will look like below:

 ![](docs/images/composition-view-01.png)